Last Updated on July 31, 2025 by Southern Illionois Editorial Team

 How to Maintain Epoxy Flooring?

-To maintain epoxy flooring, you need to clean regularly, spot clean spills immediately, avoid harsh chemicals, and inspect for damage.
-Also, using mats and rugs helps minimize wear, while reapplying a topcoat every few years enhances durability.
+To maintain epoxy flooring, you need to clean regularly, spot clean spills immediately, and use and avoid harsh chemicals.

-Here are key steps to effectively maintain epoxy flooring:
+Here are the key steps to effectively maintain epoxy flooring:

 Can Epoxy Coatings Be Applied Over Existing Floors?